nograx/ioBroker.zendure-solarflow/README.md

 ### **WORK IN PROGRESS**

 - Get battery information
-- Reset states if no new data comes in (e.g. when Hub goes offline)
+- Reset states if no new data comes in (e.g. when Hub goes offline).
+Currently the last value still persist when Hub goes offline, so you may have 'pseudo' data in your states.

 ## License

 MIT License

-Copyright (c) 2023 Peter <peter.frommert@outlook.com>
+Copyright (c) 2023 Peter Frommert

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal